tolgaboroglu/Interview-Data-Science-ML-Data-Analytics/Interview-1.md

-## Technical Questions - ML Engineer Position - Fintech Company
+# Technical Questions - ML Engineer Position - Fintech Company

+## Step 1: HR Call Interview
+* We talked about the position and expectations

 ### 1. Which LLM models did you use in your chatbot project?